 WordPress is here to stay.

-It’s an opensource CMS (Content Management System) that has taken the world by storm – as of August 2011, “14.7% of the top million websites in the world” are powered by WordPress.
+It’s an opensource CMS (Content Management System) that has taken the world by storm – as of March 2019 1/3 of all websites in the world are powered by WordPress.
 Most web designers, web developers, and users praise WordPress for its ease-of-use, hence why it’s become so popular, and its growth just keeps on accelerating.
-Just to give you an idea, last year, WordPress was used by approximately 8.5 of the top million websites in the world, so to jump from 8.5% to 14.7% in one year alone speaks volumes for how popular WordPress is becoming, and how much people love this platform!
+Just to give you an idea, WordPress’ market share has increased over the past 5 years from 13.1% to 27.2%, this speaks volumes for how popular WordPress is becoming, and how much people love this platform!

 WordPress is no longer just for blogging.